tranesid/hw1/README.md

 ### Getting Started
 ```

-// NOTE: be in the directory in Iterm where you want this project to live (probably week1)
+// NOTE: Be in the directory in Iterm where you want this project to live (probably week1)
-/// NOTE: dont copy the '$' when you run these commands. they are just there to show these are terminal commands
+// NOTE: Don't copy the '$' when you run these commands. they are just there to
+show these are terminal commands

 // clone project from github (ie. download from the internet)
 $ git clone git@github.com:jimibue/jest_starter.git hw1